 This Outreach Mission Story is about a woman we will call Maria.
 Maria was encountered by the Outreach Team at the Winter Shelter in early December.
-She is a 70 year old Native American with physical disabilities that make homelessness a painful daily experience.
+She is a 70 year old Native American with physical disabilities that make homelessness a painful experience.
 She uses a walker and has a metal rod and pins in one femur, surgically implanted after a particularly bad fall.

 Maria is a survivor of domestic violence.
 Her first husband would often assault her, and one night he became very drunk and punched her repeatedly in the mouth.
 He broke several of her teeth and fractured the front of her jaw.
-He prevented her from seeking medical attention.
-This injury makes verbal communication difficult for her.
-Maria courageously left this terrible situation and eventually remarried.
-In 2014 however, tragedy stuck and Maria’s partner passed away.
+He prevented her from seeking medical attention and her mouth is now misshapen due to the untreated injury.

 Several agencies made contact with Maria at the behest of the Winter Shelter staff over the three winters that she resided there.
 Each time a barrier was reached and Maria would lose contact with them.
 Understanding the serious nature of Maria’s situation, Outreach performed a Coordinated Assessment to understand her priority level for housing.
-We also applied to the Low Income Tax Credit housing program.
+They also helped her apply to the Low Income Tax Credit housing program.
 In order to be accepted by this program, very specific documentation was necessary.
 Outreach ordered her Alaskan birth certificate with the help of a generous anonymous donation, and transported her to get her award letter from the Social Security Office.